califlower/Multithreaded_Bank/README.md

 This was done to make life easier for testing, but is also helpful because the majority of the time the client and server will be on the same machine.

+If no server is found, the client will attempt to reconnect every 2 seconds.

+The client has two threads, one for recieving and one for sending.
+Throttling is done client side.
+There is a two second delay after sending a command to simulate a large amount of users.
+Throttling is done after the input is sent, so any commands will be sent instantly to the server.

+CAUTION: Improper closing of the server can sometimes cause the client to not find the server.
+To fix it, close your terminals and restart the client and server.
+This should not occur with proper start and shutdown.
+The server can be properly closed and shutdown using control c or simply closing the terminal.

 ##Server

 This is a command line program that takes no arguments.
-Simply run it, and then keep it in the background
+Simply run it, and then keep it in the background Connections to the server will generate a new client thread.
+Initial start of the server will generate a thread for printing accounts.

+##Server2

+Code between Server and Server 2 are nearly identical.
+Server 2 though forks on a client connection.
+The account list is mmapped in shared memory so that the server forks can read and write to it.
+The number of accounts is also mmapped.

 **open**